markjnkim/es_mod/01-html/content/step-2-header-footer.md

 <h1 style="color: blue; font-size: 100px;">RUN BUDDY</h1>
 ```

 - Apply all styles in between the HTML document's `head` tags using `<style>` HTML tags to surround all style definitions.
 Take a look at the below code snippet, then copy and paste the code from the opening `<style>` tag to the closing `</style>` tag into your page.
-After refreshing the page, you'll see the page's background turn a tomato-red color and the `<h1>RUN BUDDY</h1>` will become much bigger.
+After saving the HTML file in VSCode and refreshing the page in your web browser, you'll see the page's background turn a tomato-red color and the `<h1>RUN BUDDY</h1>` will become much bigger.

 ```html
 <head>